jerabaul29/OpenMetBuoy-v2021a/legacy_firmware/binaries/README.md

 steval_gps_waves_drifter.bin: perform tracking with GPS, and wave measurements.
 The instrument is compatible with the STEVAL breakout boards, ie the ISM330DHCX alone, without the extra magnetometer chip, over a qwiick switch.
 Perform GPS measurement every 30 minutes, and waves measuremens every 3 hours.

+### steval_LSM6DSOX_gps_waves_drifter.bin

+steval_gps_waves_drifter.bin: perform tracking with GPS, and wave measurements.
+The instrument is compatible with the STEVAL breakout boards alternative to the ISM330DHCX, ie the LSM6DSOX alone, without the extra magnetometer chip, over a qwiick switch.
+Perform GPS measurement every 30 minutes, and waves measuremens every 3 hours.

 ### two_ways_gps_waves_drifter.bin

 two_ways_gps_waves_drifter.bin: perform tracking with GPS, and wave measurements.
 The instrument MUST include an Adafruit ISM330DHCX + LIS3MDL FeatherWing or similar, ie both the ISM330DHCX and the LISM3MDL, over a qwiick switch, if not it will not work.
 Perform GPS measurement every 30 minutes, and waves measuremens every 3 hours.
 In addition, includes the functionality for 2-ways communications to update the measurement rate of the GPS and wave statistics.